sqrol/SoftV.Docs/docs/robocad/libraries/shufflecad/vars.md

 # Working with variables

 This page shows examples of adding variables in shufflecad and sending/receiving values.
-The Algaritm robot set is used in examples.
+The Algaritm robot kit is used in examples.

 #### Example: